NumerousJLs/Age_Prediction_Classifier_JL/README.md

 4. **Performance Evaluation:** The accuracy of the trained classifier is evaluated using appropriate metrics on the test split.

 After running the evaluate_classifier.py script, you'll obtain accuracy metrics that indicate how well the trained classifier predicts age groups on the test split.

+# Training Experiment Notes

+1. Wiki birth dates are in special matlab format, used datetime object to convert to integer year
+2. Some images do not have SIFT des, results in NONE error.
+Fixed by padding.
+Inital padding if des was NONE was from np.zeroes(1, 128) which resulted in an error because the elif resulted in a numpy array f rom (2048, 128) instead.
+The np had to be the same size.
+3. Feature vector need to be reshaped with .reshape(-1, 1)
+4. For unknown reasons the np arrays end with commas and blanks (#, )
+5. Errors additionally occured from 2 images that contained more than 2048 keypoints.
+This was related to 2. when many images had less than 2048 keypoints.